janusheide/bouillon/README.rst

 update the module or implement a way to push a new module version into multiple repositories.

 Copy Module Source Into Script ..............................

-Copy the module implementation or the fnuctionality you need into your script.
+Copy the module implementation or the functionality you need into your script.
-While it is simple but even more inconvinient to keep the module functionality up to date.
+While it is simple but even more inconvenient to keep the module functionality up to date.